kellyegoodman/WhatToWear/README.md

 * [GabrielBB/Android-CutOut](https://github.com/GabrielBB/Android-CutOut) is a package for image background removal.
 In this app, it is used to remove the backgrounds from user-uploaded images for a cleaner appearance.

 ## How Outfit Selection Works
-WhatToWear determines the best outfit by implementing the [clo model](https://www.engineeringtoolbox.com/clo-clothing-thermal-insulation-d_732.html) of clothing comfort.
+WhatToWear determines the best outfit by implementing the [clo model](https://www.engineeringtoolbox.com/clo-clothing-thermal-insulation-d_732.html) of clothing thermal comfort.
 Clo is a unit of thermal insulating value where:

 * 1 clo corresponds to the insulating value of clothing needed to maintain a person in comfort sitting at rest in a room at 21 °C (70 °F) with air movement of 0.1 m/s and humidity less than 50% - typically a person wearing a business suit.
 * 0 clo corresponds to a naked person.